Track 13; Vector Competence studies in change scenarios

 Wageningen University & Research

 Overall, I hope to achieve from this project to keep growing as a researcher by setting up my own experiments and to keep gaining knowledge on this subject.
-But more importantly, I hope that we, as one team, can work together to show the ‘man in the street’ what can possibly happen in the next couple of years when the environment will keep changing in the direction it is now and what the potential threats are for the public health if these vectors are competent in transmitting arboviruses.
+But more importantly, I hope that we, as one team, can work together to inform citizens about the risks of future mosquito-borne outbreaks and what the potential threats are for the public health in case native or invasive mosquito species show to be competent for important arboviruses.